act early! screen early! - rasing awareness for pre-eclampsia 2023

 The only way to cure pre-eclampsia is to deliver the baby.
 However, prolongation of pregnancy to avoid a preterm birth is sought for as long as it is safe for mother and baby.
 Thus, women with pre-eclampsia must always be monitored by an expert, sometimes in a hospital setting.

-We warmly thank the following parent organisations for supporting the campaign worldwide (in alphabetic order):
+We warmly thank the following collaborating medical societies for supporting the campaign in 2023: